 8 Ways to Grow Your Business Using Zoho One

 Zoho One’s suite of cloud business applications, which includes Zoho CRM, Zoho Campaigns, Zoho Books, Zoho Inventory, and Zoho SalesIQ to name a few, is one of the single best small to medium business cloud software packages available today.
 To sum it up, with many of the included Zoho apps, you’re getting the power and feature set of much more expensive enterprise level software at around 1/5th of the cost.
-For example, compare the enterprise version of Salesforce CRM at US $150/month vs. the enterprise version of Zoho CRM at US$35/month.
+For example, compare the enterprise version of Salesforce CRM at US $150/month vs. the enterprise version of Zoho CRM at US$40/month.

 This is to say nothing of the mind boggling value included in the Zoho One application suite.
-It includes something in the neighborhood of 50 business applications, which can replace the vast majority of a company’s sprawling monthly cloud software eco system.
+It includes something in the neighborhood of 45 business applications, which can replace the vast majority of a company’s sprawling monthly cloud software eco system.
 Consider the subscription fees to Dropbox, Quickbooks, Docusign, Mailchimp, Slack, Zendesk, and Hootsuite.
-Yup, Zoho One has a replacement app for that, and its included in your $30/month all-employee licencing fee, or $75/month per single user fee.
+Yup, Zoho One has a replacement app for that, and its included in your $37/month all-employee licencing fee, or $90/month per single user fee.
 By consolidating your business cloud licences, you can radically reduce your monthly cloud fees, with the bonus that most Zoho apps easily integrate with each other.
 This reduces the need for manual data migration or paying for third party integration apps like Zapier.
-Most of our Zoho One Clients immediately reduce their annual cloud licencing fees by $7500 – $10,000 when they make the switch.
+Most of our Zoho One Clients immediately reduce their annual cloud licencing fees by $7,500 – $10,000 when they make the switch.
 It is one of Zoho’s most ingenious selling propositions: it immediately pays for itself.

 To be fair, not all Zoho apps are created equal.
-There have been some painful stumbles over the past few years where products were released that should have had stayed in beta testing where they belonged (Zoho Meeting is one such example – and it’s still nowhere near where it has to be to effectively replace Zoom).
+There have been some painful stumbles on the past where products were released that should have had stayed in beta testing where they belonged (Zoho Meeting is one such example – and it’s still nowhere near where it has to be to effectively replace Zoom).
 Still, other products, like Zoho Mail, may work for small teams or solopreneurs just starting out, but is unlikely to win converts from the well-oiled machine that is the Office 365 email and team suite (Outlook, Teams, Sharepoint, etc. – luckily, these all easily integrate with Zoho apps).

 The other hard truth of the cloud business software industry, which is certainly not exclusive to Zoho, is that many of the applications are created by product designers and developers who have little to no first hand business experience in the industries they are selling to.
 This can lead to blind spots in the development process where features are left out that are basic requirements for some industries and niches (a casual trip to Zoho’s community forum discussion board can provide an education in this).